-It was followed by NEO, that replicated Ethereum’s success as the developers platform for the Chinese and Asian markets.
-Although it was hit hard by the Chinese ban on ICOs in September 2017, Neo turned out to be one of the most successful cryptocurrencies in the space.
+It was followed by NEO, that replicated Ethereum’s success as the developers platform for Chinese and Asian markets.
+Although it was hit hard by the Chinese ban on ICOs in September 2017, Neo turned out to be one of the most profitable cryptocurrencies in the space.

 Crypto companies soon engaged in a crowdsale war to the point that ICO pools had to be established at some point since the minimum fund requirements were too high for the individual investor to sustain.

-“Advisors” approaching crypto enthusiasts with promises of getting them ultra millionaire was scarily proliferating.
+“Advisors” approaching crypto enthusiasts with promises of getting them ultra millionaires was scarily proliferating.

 Until it all blew up and scams were uncovered.